Yann39/self-hosted-n100/README.md

 Of course Pi-Hole container have to expose port **53** to receive incoming DNS requests.
 Refer to [Pi-hole](#pi-hole) setup for more details.

+If you don't want all the traffic to go through Pi-Hole, just ignore the second point, then the traffic will go through Pi-Hole only when you are connected to the VPN.

 ## Dynamic DNS

 When connecting from outside our network (from the internet), we need to know the **public IP address** of our router to connect to.